sharma-rishi-130198/NutriSnap/README.md

 1. The user takes a picture of their food and uploads it to the backend using our APIs.
 2. This triggers a Lambda function, which fetches our machine learning model built using Rekognition/SageMaker to identify the food item.
-3. We then query RDS to get the calorific information of this food item.
+3. We then query DynamoDB collections to get the nutritional information of this food item.
-4. The Lambda function then updates the user's profile and historical data in RDS and along with the calorific information, returns it to the frontend in a json object.
+4. The Lambda function then updates the user's profile and historical data in DynamoDB collections along with the nutritional information, and returns it to the frontend in a json object.
-5. The user can then view their nutritional information in the frontend.
+5. The user can then view their nutritional information in tabular and graph format in the frontend.

 <div style="display: flex; gap: 60px;">
     <img src="https://github.com/user-attachments/assets/c78568e6-daa1-4fa8-8f91-03179cce778b" alt="Image 1" width="213">